 - University of Pittsburgh School of Medicine, Center for Continuing Education in the Health Sciences

 - Rehabilitation R&D Center of Excellence at the VA Palo Alto Health Care System

-- Discover integrated methods to enhance tissue healing and regeneration through the application of clinically available rehabilitation approaches.
+- Discovered integrated methods to enhance tissue healing and regeneration through the application of clinically available rehabilitation approaches;

-- Understand the principles of regenerative medicine and how rehabilitation will interface with this state-of-the-art technology for optimal patient recovery.
+- Understood the principles of regenerative medicine and how rehabilitation interfaces with these state-of-the-art technologies for optimal patient recovery; and

-- Participate in novel interactions with clinicians, researchers and therapists through formal and informal networking activities.
+- Participated in novel interactions with clinicians, researchers and therapists through formal and informal networking activities.